flatironinstitute/kachery-cloud/README.md

 * [Feeds (append-only logs)](doc/feeds.md)
 * [Tasks](doc/tasks.md)

+## Using your own cloud storage

+By default, projects will use our inexpensive cloud storage, and your data is not guaranteed to be available forever.
+However, it is also possible to configure your own cloud storage provider, which you pay for.
+This configuration is available in the web app at the time you configure your kachery-cloud client.

+There are four main choices for configuring your own storage bucket for use with kachery-cloud.

+* Google cloud storage
+* AWS S3
+* Wasabi
+* Filebase

+The first two options are more expensive, but presumably more reliable.

+The third (Wasabi) is the recommended choice in terms of cost.

+All methods use an S3-compatible configuration - so with a Google bucket you need to obtain S3-style credentials.

+In all cases, if you plan to use figurl, CORS needs to be configured to allow requests from figurl.org and www.figurl.org.

+More details and guides about setting all of this up will be coming soon.

 ## Environment

 You can use environment variables to control the storage/configuration directory used by kachery-cloud and the project ID used for storing data in the cloud.